BlueCross BlueShield of Tennessee Medical Policy Manual

 SCN1A, SCN9A, GABRA1, STXBP1, PCDH19, SCN1B, CHD2, HCN1

-Early infantile epileptic encephalopathy with suppression burst (Ohtahara syndrome)
+Early infantile epileptic encephalopathy with burst suppression pattern (Ohtahara syndrome)

 KCNQ2, SLC25A22, STXBP1, CDKL5, ARX